 Connecting Through Treatment at Serenity Light Recovery

 Finding a quality treatment program provides somewhere for your loved one to go when they agree upon entering detox and rehab.
-In Angleton, Texas, Serenity Light Recovery provides quality rehab treatment for loved ones like yours.
-This treatment includes family therapy and support for your own healing.
-Contact Serenity Light Recovery at 855.658.6109 to learn more about getting the help your loved one needs, for the future you both want to share.
+Serenity Light Recovery, located in Angleton, Texas, provides quality alcohol addiction treatment.
+Our programs include family therapy, which can be essential in rebuilding relationships.
+During family therapy, you’ll learn how to support your loved one in recovery and can begin your own journey of healing.
+Contact Serenity Light Recovery at 855.658.6109 to learn more about our treatment programs.
+Help your loved one by reaching out to our team today.